OpenNebula/docs/source/deployment/cloud_design/opennebula_provisioning_model.rst

 Cloud Provisioning Scenarios
 ================================================================================

-OpenNebula has three pre-defined User roles to implement three typical enterprise cloud scenarios:
+OpenNebula has three predefined User roles to implement three typical enterprise cloud scenarios:

 * Data center infrastructure management
 * Simple cloud provisioning model
 * Advanced cloud provisioning model

-In the three scenarios, the Cloud Administrators manage the physical infrastructure, creates Users and VDCs, prepares base templates and images for Users, etc
+In these three scenarios, Cloud Administrators manage the physical infrastructure, creates Users and VDCs, prepares base templates and images for Users, etc

-Cloud Administrators typically access to the cloud by using the CLI or the Admin View of Sunstone.
+Cloud Administrators typically access the cloud using the CLI or the Admin View of Sunstone.

 +------------------+----------------------------------------------------------------------------------------------------------------------------------------------------------+
 |       Role       |                                                                       Capabilities                                                                       |